 A symptom of low cohesion is the developer having to debug its way through the app because entities at the same level of abstraction are artificially spread.

-On top of that, a design system needs a screen to be composed with modular elements.
-Make each a Viper module and the number of files will leave you thinking there has to be a better way.
+On top of that, a design system needs a screen to be composed of modular elements.
+If you make each a Viper module, the number of files will leave you thinking there has to be a better way.